-Editor’s note: In this blog post, Vladimir provides a general overview of the factors that influence ServiceNow prices as well as a number of ServiceNow cost examples.
-If you’d like to estimate ServiceNow prices or calculate ROI for your company’s specific ServiceNow implementation case, drop a line to our ServiceNow consultants.
+Editor’s note: In this blog post, Vladimir provides a general overview of the factors that influence ServiceNow costs as well as several ServiceNow implementation cost examples.
+If you’d like to estimate ServiceNow implementation costs or calculate ROI for your company’s specific ServiceNow implementation case, drop a line to our ServiceNow consultants.

 In my ServiceNow practice, I often hear that ServiceNow is expensive.
 But how can you tell?
 There are at least two reasons not to know that for sure: